SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

 <summary>Expand this to see the deployment steps</summary>

 - Compile the Java application
-- Create a XSUAA service instance
+- Create an XSUAA service instance
 - Configure the manifest.yml
 - Deploy the application
 - Assign Role Collection to your user